 Making you payments on time to maintain a strong credit history is important to your credit score, and using calendar or phone reminders can help.

-If you have a bad credit score and thinking of getting a personal loan for debt consolidation of multiple credit cards, having a single payment (hopefully at a lower interest rate) also makes things much more manageable as well.
+If you have a bad credit score and thinking of getting a personal loan of 5,000 or another amount for debt consolidation of multiple credit cards, having a single payment (hopefully at a lower interest rate) also makes things much more manageable as well.